SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/sigfox-troubleshooting.md

 #### No Sigfox provider settings are found

 This warning message shows up when there are no credentials set up for the Sigfox account.
-To resolve this click on **Settings** to navigate to administration app where credentials are configured.
+To resolve this click **Settings** to navigate to the Administration application where the credentials are configured.

 <img src="/images/device-protocols/sigfox/sigfox-troubleshooting-registration.png" alt="Device registration failure without credentials" style="max-width: 100%">
 <br>